otoolep/questdb.io/docs/sql.md

 2. ON
 3. JOIN
 4. WHERE
+5. LATEST BY
-5. GROUP BY (implicit)
+6. GROUP BY (implicit)
-6. WITH
+7. WITH
-7. HAVING (implicit)
+8. HAVING (implicit)
-8. SELECT
+9. SELECT
-9. DISTINCT
+10. DISTINCT
-10. ORDER BY
+11. ORDER BY
-11. LIMIT
+12. LIMIT

 We also implemted sub-queries.
 They can be used anywhere table name is used.
 Our sub-query implementation adds virtually zero to SQL execution cost and we encourage their use to add flavour of functional language to old-school SQL.